gasduster99/primaryConcerns/README.md

 For predicting the number of votes in the general election the multinomial size n is given by the number of votes cast in the given state in 2016 as sourced from [http://www.electproject.org/2016g](http://www.electproject.org/2016g).
-This produces a slight scaling of variability between states, but based on sensativity analysis misspecifying n here does not dramatically change the results.
+This produces a slight scaling of variability between states, but (based on preliminary sensativity analysis) misspecifying n here does not dramatically change the results.

+Sampling a million y* voting outcomes and assigning the appropriate number of electoral college votes to the winner in each case produces a distribution of electoral college votes in each state for each democratic candidate against Trump.
+Summing these distributions over the relavent states gives a prediction for number of electoral college votes each candidate will get from those states.
+In this simulation I have limited the prediction to Iowa, Florida, Michigan, Nevada, New Hampshire, Virginia, and Wisconsin.
+Although I would like to add Minnesota, Ohio, Nevada, North Carolina, and Pennsylvania, pending decent polls from those states.
+I have tried to limit poll inclusion to polls present on FivethirtyEight appearing within the last two-three months and that achieve at least a B+ rating pollster rating from FivethirtyEight.
+If you can think of any other states that deserve to be considered, I welcome you to provide me a convincing argument as to why, If I am convinced and I can find the data I will include it.

+Candidate electoral boxplots

+Describe probability measure

+Display probability